 The CCU is a separate package of electronics connected to the camera by a lightweight, coiled cable.
 The unit runs on its own power supply using a single 9v. alkaline battery.
-There is no power drain from the camera, itself.
 The CCU can be simply slipped into a shirt or hip pocket or even attached to the top of the camera with a strip of velcro.
 There is an LED lamp on the faceplate to indicate proper sync operation.
 Starting the camera activates the device and locking synchronization is obtained instantly.

-The CCU system can also be supplied in 25fps, for the same cost.
+The CCU can also be supplied at 25fps for the same cost.

 Many models of cameras not listed for conversion may be used for double-system sync sound if they have a standard PC contact, through the use of our Digital-to-Pilotone Converter.

-It is important not to be misled by auction or classified ads for "new" Super-8 cameras.
-Yes, there are some Russian cameras and one or two still offered by Beaulieu but all the rest were made quite some time ago.
-Even cameras that may be listed as "like new" or "mint" will more than likely be 15 to 30 years old.
+It is important to understand there are really no "new" cameras being sold anymore.
+Even cameras that may be listed as "like new" or "mint" can be over 50 years old.
 They may have seen little use, but they are hardly new.
-In many cases these cameras have not been run in years.
-They may have corrosion on the electrical contacts, be lacking in vital lubrication, have a dirty optical path, etc. Personally, I'd rather buy a camera that the owner said he/she just shot a film with than one claiming to be "new in the box" and made in 1975.
+In many cases these cameras have not been run in several years.
+They may have corrosion on the electrical contacts, be lacking in vital lubrication, have a dirty optical path, etc.

 Checking your camera before sending it in for a crystal sync conversion will save time in the long run.
 The following test procedure is one we are now using for all cameras entering our shop.
 If the camera fails any of these tests it will be returned to the owner for service before the conversion will be done.
 If you are purchasing a camera from a dealer, ask them to do this procedure for you before you purchase the camera.
 If you already have the camera you should complete the tests yourself.